 5. How much can a full-stack developer earn?

-For a more detailed breakdown on full-stack developer salaries by location, coding language, and industry, check out our full-stack salary guide.
-Sites such as Glassdoor and Indeed are also a great place to look for the regions you’re considering.
+Our guide is handy for a more detailed breakdown on full-stack developer salaries by location, seniority level, and industry.
+As well as that, sites such as Glassdoor and Indeed are also a great place to look to drill down to the regions you’re considering.

 6. Final thoughts